-Subject: Oregon DEQ's thirteenth funding request for VW Settlement funds
+Subject: Oregon DEQ's sixteenth funding request for VW Settlement funds

-This is a funding request from Oregon DEQ to the Wilmington Trust for a disbursement of \$770,486 in VW settlement funds.
-Once received, DEQ will spend the funding to reduce emissions through the purchase of new, low emission diesel and electric trucks, buses, and equipment as identified in DEQ's 2021 and 2022 work plans for expenditure of federal Diesel Emissions Reduction Act funding.
+This is a funding request from Oregon DEQ to the Wilmington Trust for a disbursement of \$1,050,243.94 in VW settlement funds.
+Once received, DEQ will spend the funding to reduce emissions through the purchase of new, low emission diesel and electric trucks, buses, and equipment as identified in DEQ's 2023 and 2024 work plans for expenditure of federal Diesel Emissions Reduction Act funding.
+Funding will be allocated to Interlaken Inc. and City of Roses Disposal and Recycling for projects included in their successful grant applications.
 This work is ongoing, pursuant to the requirements of ORS 468A.805.
 Feel free to reach out to 503-880-9146 or rhett.lawrence@deq.oregon.gov with questions.